fullgream/schema_validator/README.md

 # Schema Validator

-A flexible, type-safe schema validation library for Rust with support for type coercion and transformations.
+A flexible, type-safe schema validation library for Rust with support for type coercion, transformations, and object validation.

 ## Features

-- Type validation for strings, numbers, and booleans
+- Type validation for strings, numbers, booleans, and objects
 - Type coercion (e.g., number to string, string to number)
 - Value transformations with type changes
+- Object validation with nested fields
 - Custom error messages
 - Fluent API